Spacellary/Dalamud-Beta-Key-Parser-For-Staging-Builds/README.md

 ### How To Use:
 * Just download the [executable from the latest release](link) and run it.
-It doesn't have to run as with administrative powers.
+<br> It doesn't have to run as with administrative powers.
 Since this isn't a popular/signed file there will be warnings before you can run it.
 You can safely ignore these and allow it to run.

 • Or you can clone the repository locally and build and run it yourself with `dotnet run` or by forking the repository and building with GitHub actions after checking the code if you'd like.
-This is honestly a very simple and compact piece of code, should be easy to audit for those that want to, and I appreciate that as well.
+<br> This is honestly a very simple and compact piece of code, should be easy to audit for those that want to, and I appreciate that as well.